11th Grade

 Upcoming Fairs:

-Last year, a national college fair (hosted by the National Association for College Admission Counseling) was held at the OnCenter on March 18th and 19th, 2024.
-Please check back for 2025 dates!
+- The National College Fair (hosted by the National Association for College Admission Counseling) is being held at the OnCenter on March 17th and 18th, 2025.

 College Admissions Exams (SAT & ACT)